contagon/handbook/handbook/38-church-policies-and-guidelines.md

 ### 38.1.3 Temple Attendance

 Temples are holy places of worship in which essential ordinances are received and sacred covenants are made.
 To members of the Church, temples are houses of God.
 Because of this sacredness and the covenants made, only members of the Church with a current temple recommend may attend the temple.
 Members may receive a temple recommend when they faithfully keep the required commandments and live the gospel of Jesus Christ.
-(See [26](26-temple-recommends.md).)
+(See [chapter 26](26-temple-recommends.md).)

 ### 38.1.4 Unmarried Member Participation and Blessings